notion-enhancer/notion-enhancer/README.md

 ### tray

-- single-click to toggle app visibility. right click to open menu.
+single-click to toggle app visibility. right click to open menu.

-- settings will be saved in `%localappdata%/Programs/Notion/resources/app/user-preferences.json`
+settings will be saved in `%localappdata%/Programs/Notion/resources/app/user-preferences.json`

 - **run on startup**: run notion on boot/startup. (default: true)
 - **hide on open**: hide the launch of notion to the tray. (default: false)
 - **open maximised**: maximise the app on open. (default: false)
 - **close to tray**: close window to tray rather than closing outright on click of `⨉`. does not apply if multiple notion windows are open. (default: false)
+- **load theme.css**: loads the custom colour theme file. see [colour theming](#colour-theming) for more information. (default: false)

 ### styling